r8or0pz/notifyr/README.md

 ## GitHub Actions Automation

-The included workflow (`.github/workflows/notify.yaml`) automatically runs the tip generator daily:
+The included workflow (`.github/workflows/notify.yaml`) runs with randomized scheduling:

-- **Schedule**: Every day at 07:00 UTC
+- **Schedule**: Triggers 8 times daily durin
+- **Random Execution**: Each trigger has a 25% chance of actually running (~2 tips per day at unpredictable times)
 - **Manual Trigger**: Can be triggered manually via `workflow_dispatch`

+This approach ensures tips arrive at random times throughout your day, keeping the learning experience fresh and unexpected.

 ### Required Secrets & Variables